StephhyL/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

+#### Please note:
-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+- This project incorporates HTML, CSS, JS, jQuery and AJAX for front-end, and Node and Express for back-end.
+- It also incorporates responsive web design to display the web layout dependent on the user's screen size.
+- The template for this repository was forked from Lighthouse Lab's tweeter starter code.
+This repository, though not intentional, is also a template.

+## Final Product

 ## Getting Started